 The great thing about streaming is that your host PC is doing the brunt of the work.
 Ideally, you can stream to some crappy old laptop or a cheap, low-power living room machine.
 But your client machine still needs to be powerful enough to handle decoding the video signal Steam is sending it.

-Valve recommends a client with a GPU that can encode H.264 video.
+Valve recommends a client with a GPU that can decode H.264 video.
 Again, Intel's processors with HD Graphics can decode video using Quick Sync, so you may not even need a separate GPU.
 Any Nvidia or AMD graphics card you can get your hands on should support hardware decoding.